ybur-yug/getting_started_with_volt/README.md

 From here, check out the [documentation](http://docs.voltframework.com) to get up to speed on the nitty gritty of building isomorphic applications in Ruby.

+To dive into some Volt specifics if you feel familiar, check out [Rick Carlino's introduction to Volt tasks and my accompanying asciicast](https://github.com/ybur-yug/volt_task_example)